 2 tbsp Nashville Heat sweet smoked chipotle

 1.5 tbsp The Chattanooga Butter Company Sriracha, Shallot, & Scallion Butter, melted

 2 tbsp Williams Raw Honey

-1 tbsp Nashville Heat habanero (OPTIONAL and only if you love heat, otherwise this is most mild of the hot wings sauces but it still has a little kick from the Sriracha.
+1 tbsp Nashville Heat habanero (OPTIONAL and only if you love heat, otherwise this is most mild of the hot wings sauces but it still has a little kick from the Sriracha butter.
 It was perfect for our kids who don’t like too much heat and I couldn’t resist the sweet and spicy combo either.)

-How To Cook Crock Pot Chicken Wings:
+How To Cook Hot Wings In A Crock Pot: